brennanhfredericks/network-monitor-client/README.md

 #### high priority
+  - Application terminated by Kernel, out of memory

   - Implement flag to filter all traffic generate by application from being send to network monitor server

 #### medium priority
   - Implement flag to verbose output of application, remove print functions and replace with stdout and stderr pipes